MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplication.md

       - `[Index <Int32?>]`: Identifies the specific URI within the redirectURIs collection in SAML SSO flows.
 Defaults to null.
 The index is unique across all the redirectUris for the application.
       - `[Uri <String>]`: Specifies the URI that tokens are sent to.
     - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.
+  - `[Windows <IMicrosoftGraphWindowsApplication>]`: windowsApplication
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[PackageSid <String>]`: The package security identifier that Microsoft has assigned the application.
+Optional.
+Read-only.
+    - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.
+Only available for applications that support the PersonalMicrosoftAccount signInAudience.

 CERTIFICATION <IMicrosoftGraphCertification>: certification
   - `[(Any) <Object>]`: This indicates any property can be added to this object.